-The Company records revenue in accordance with Accounting Standards Codification, or ASC, Topic 606, Revenue

-From Contracts with Customers.
+The Company records revenue in accordance with ASC Topic 606, Revenue From Contracts with Customers.
 This standard applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.
 Under Topic 606, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration that the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of Topic 606, the entity performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The Company only applies the five step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services is transfers to the customer.
+The Company only applies the five step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
 At contract inception, once the contract is determined to be within the scope of Topic 606, the Company assesses the goods or services promised within each contract and determines those that are performance obligations, and assesses whether each promised good or service is distinct.
-The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation is satisfied.
+The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.

 License revenue.
 The Company's performance obligations under its license agreements may include providing intellectual property licenses, performing technology transfer, performing research and development consulting services and notifying the customer of any enhancements to licensed technology or new technology that it discovers, among others.
 The Company determined that its performance obligations under its license agreements as evaluated at contract inception were not distinct and represented a single performance obligation.
-For these agreements, revenue is recognized using a proportional performance model, representing the transfer of goods or services as activities are performed over the term of the agreement.
-Upfront payments are also amortized to revenue on a straight-line basis over the performance period.
+Upfront payments are amortized to revenue on a straightline basis over the performance period.
 Upfront payment contract liabilities resulting from the Company's license agreements do not represent a financing component as the payment is not financing the transfer of goods or services, and the technology underlying the licenses granted reflects research and development expenses already incurred by the Company.
-When no performance obligations are required of the Company, or following the completion of the performance obligation period, such amounts are recognized upon transfer of control of the goods or services to the customer.
 Generally, all amounts received or due other than sales-based milestones and royalties are classified as license revenues.
 Sales-based milestones and royalties under the Company's license agreements will be recognized as royalty revenue in the period the related sale occurred.
 The Company generally invoices its licensees upon the completion of the effort or achievement of a milestone, based on the terms of each agreement.
 Deferred revenue arises from amounts received in advance of the culmination of the earnings process and is recognized as revenue in future periods as performance obligations are satisfied.
-Deferred revenue expected to be recognized within the next twel
+Deferred revenue expected to be recognized within the next twelve months is classified as a current liability.

 Research and Development Services.
 The promises under the Company's license agreements may include research and development services to be performed by the Company on behalf of the customer.
 Payments or reimbursements resulting from the Company's research and development efforts are recognized as the services are performed and presented on a gross basis because the Company is the principal for such efforts.
-Reimbursements from and payments to the customer that are the result of a collaborative relationship with a partner, instead of a customer relationship, such as co-development activities, are recorded as a reduction to research and development expense.